Mortgage Vs. Loan: The Difference Between A Mortgage And A Personal Loan

-A mortgage and personal loan are two popular financial products.
+Mortgages and personal loans are two popular financial products.
 If you're just starting to explore lending, you might not fully understand the differences between the two.
-The reality is that while they’re both considered loans, they're intended for different purposes.
+While there are some notable similarities between mortgages and personal loans, they're intended for different purposes.

 Personal Loan Vs. Mortgage